evaera/Aurora/README.md

 See *RegisterAurasIn* just above.
 Everything is exactly the same.
 Except, of course, that ModuleScripts inside these containers must export Effects, not Auras.

 #### `Aurora.SetTickRate(seconds: number): void`
-Sets how often, in seconds, that all Auras and Effects will be updated.
-"Updating" in this context refers to lowering remaining duration on Auras, removing expired Auras, and most importantly calling the "Reducer" and "Apply" methods on Effects.
+Sets how often, in seconds, that all Auras will have their `TimeLeft` property reduced.
 The default value is `0.5` seconds.

 #### `Aurora.SetMaxAgentTimeInactive(seconds: number): void`
 Sets how long, in seconds, that an Agent can exist without any Auras before it is automatically destroyed on the next update cycle.
 You should set this if you intend to have a large number of instances with Auras that remain in the game world for a long time.
 This feature will make the initial Aurora snapshot sent to newly joined players less expensive, make the update cycle slightly less expensive, and free up memory.